madebits/madebits.github.io/r/linux-csman.md

 ### Copy Folders

 Two copy file commands are provided to copy directories.
-First uses `tar` and `pv` and second invokes `rsync` with some parameters to improve progress reporting (removing training slashes from input directories):
+First uses `tar` and `pv` and second invokes `rsync` with some parameters to improve progress reporting (removing training slashes from input directories) (no `sudo` is needed):

 ```bash
 # faster